kuzminrobin/fcl/fcl_doc/mdBook.md

 The situation becomes a bit tricky when the software, such as a daemon or an embedded firmware, is running endlessly, and the failure happens rarely, like once a month.

-As for the log storage, the FCL, customized by the user, can log the function calls (interleaved with the binary's own debugging output) not only to a terminal but to a file or memory in a circular manner, such that the oldest log entries are overwritten with the new ones.
+As for the log storage, the FCL, _customized by the user_, can log the function calls (interleaved with the binary's own debugging output) not only to a terminal but to a file or memory in a circular manner, such that the oldest log entries are overwritten with the new ones.
 When the failure happens the developer can see the log of the last 7 or 30 days, etc., depending on the settings and available storage.

-But what does happen to the dynamic memory?
+But what does happen to the dynamic memory occupied by the call graph?
 Based on the logic so far the call graph grows endlessly.
 This will exhaust the memory.
 How can FCL log endlessly but still retain all the functionality?

 Let's consider a simple `main()` function.
 Let's imagine that it calls `init()`, then in a loop it calls `work()`.
 During logging the `main()` gets added as a child to the pseudonode.
 Then `init()` is added as a child of `main()`, then the `work()` (with its children) is added after `init()`, the repeated `work()` increments the repeat count of the first `work()` and gets removed from the call graph.
 The `work()` with the subtree different from the one of the first `work()`, gets added to the call graph, and so on.

-At any moment the FCL algorithm analyses the two latest calls to `work()` in order to make a decision whether to leave the latest `work()` in the graph and log it, or to remove it and increment the repeat count of the preceding `work()`.
+During the loop the FCL algorithm analyses the two latest calls to `work()` in order to make a decision whether to leave the latest `work()` in the graph and log it, or to remove it and increment the repeat count of the preceding `work()`.

 In that decision-making the `init()` is not needed in the call graph and can potentially be removed (it is already logged).
 But if we remove it, then the list of children of `main()` will be distorted.
 This will affect the rare implementations where `main()`, upon certain condition or periodically, can return, and then get called again.
-And upon return from the second `main()` the FCL needs to compare the second `main()`'s subtree with the first `main()`'s subtree and either log the second `main()`'s subtree or remove it and increment the repeat count for the first `main()`.
+And upon return from the second (repeated) `main()` the FCL needs to compare the second `main()`'s subtree with the first `main()`'s subtree and either log the second `main()`'s subtree or remove it and increment the repeat count for the first `main()`.
 But if the FCL's algorithm removes the `main()`'s child `init()`, then the comparison of the two adjacent subtrees of `main()` will be distorted becuase those subtrees can differ in nested `init()` subtrees or their repeat count.

 To summarize, for the common case we cannot remove `init()` from the call graph (when we proceed to hadling the calls to `work()`), because the `init()` particiaptes in comparing the adjacent subtrees of `main()`.

 But what if `main()` is not added to the call graph?
 What if logging starts after the call to `main()` but before the call to `init()`?
 In that case the `init()` will be added to the call graph and logged as the first child of the pseudonode.
-Then upon the first call to `work()` the algorighm will see that the `work()` has a name different from `init()`, thus the caching will not be triggered, the `work()` will be added to the call graph, logged right away without caching, and the `init()` will not be needed any more in the call graph.
-That is why the `init()` can be removed from the list of children of the pseudonode, and the `work()` can be added as the first child instead.
+Then upon the first call to `work()` the algorighm will see that the `work()` has a name different from `init()`, thus the caching will not be triggered, the `work()` will be added to the call graph, logged without caching, and the `init()` will not be needed in the call graph starting with the call to `work()`.
+That is why, upon the first call to `work()`, the `init()` can be removed from the list of pseudonode's children , and the `work()` can be added as the first child instead.
 (TODO: Not yet implemented.
 Reader Practice?)

 The repeated calls to `work()` will increment the repeat count of the first `work()`.